saheli-das/sql-data-warehouse-project/README.md

 ## 📖 Project Overview

-This project involves:
+This project involved:

+  **1.Documentation & Planning:** Utilized Notion to document architecture decisions, data dictionary, and project workflows.
-  **1.Data Architecture:** Designing a Modern Data Warehouse Using Medallion Architecture Bronze, Silver, and Gold layers.
+  **2.Data Architecture:** Designing a Modern Data Warehouse Using Medallion Architecture Bronze, Silver, and Gold layers.
-  **2.ETL Pipelines:** Extracting, transforming, and loading data from source systems into the warehouse.
+  **3.ETL Pipelines:** Extracting, transforming, and loading data from source systems into the warehouse.
-  **3.Data Modeling:** Developing fact and dimension tables optimized for analytical queries.
+  **4.Data Modeling:** Developing fact and dimension tables optimized for analytical queries.
+Used draw.io to design ER diagrams and visualize schema
+                       relationships.
-  **4.Analytics & Reporting:** Creating SQL-based reports and dashboards for actionable insights.
+  **5.Analytics & Reporting:** Creating SQL-based reports and dashboards for actionable insights.

 ## 🚀 Project Requirements